ARBUCHELI/RESPONSIVE-WEB-NEWSPAPER/README.md

 <strong>INSTRUCTIONS</strong>

 1) Donwload and unzip the repository.
 2) Inside of the repository directory a zipped folder with the name images is located.
-Unzip the images inside of the folder that contains the html and the css files.
+When you Unzip the images folder located inside of the repository a new folder with the name images is going to be created.
+3) Cut the images and paste them in the external folder with the name images in order to keep only one folder with the name images.
-3) Open the index.html file in Google Chrome.
+4) Open the index.html file in Google Chrome.

 Author: Andrés R. Bucheli.